AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 You can export data from any list screen including tracking logs.
 To export a list, follow these steps:

 1. Open the list you want to export.
-1. Adjust the displayed columns and apply any search or filters.
+1. Adjust the displayed columns and apply the desired search or filters.
 The export takes into account the columns displayed on screen and any active search or filters.
-1. Scroll down to load more rows if needed.
+1. Scroll down to dosplay more rows if needed.
 Only the rows currently loaded in the list are exported.
 1. Click the **Export loaded rows as CSV** button above the list.
 The file is saved to your browser's default download folder.

 ![The screenshot shows the export of a list.](assets/filter-export.png){zoomable="yes"}